LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/PointersAndReferences/SmartPointers.md

 Smart pointer classes to the rescue?

 One of the best things about classes is that they contain destructors that automatically get executed when an object of the class goes out of scope.
 So if you allocate (or acquire) memory in your constructor, you can deallocate it in your destructor, and be guaranteed that the memory will be deallocated when the class object is destroyed (regardless of whether it goes out of scope, gets explicitly deleted, etc…).
-This is at the heart of the RAII programming paradigm that we talked about in lesson 11.9 -- Destructors.
+This is at the heart of the RAII programming paradigm

 So can we use a class to help us manage and clean up our pointers?
 We can!